lucidworks/streams/projects/sockitter/README.md

+      tweeting up a storm
+    puppets gumming up the works
+        let's sock it to them

 # Sockitter for Fusion
 Using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG) plugin for Solr, this application adds semantic graph capabilities and image indexing to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/), allowing it to do real-time traversal and ranking of data relationships on Twitter through user accounts, tags, text and image content.